binaryphile/concorde/README.md

     In many places, this documentation refers to "passing an array" or a hash.
 This is simply shorthand for "passing an array literal".

+    For hashes, the format always includes indices, which looks like:

+        "( [zero]=0 [one]=1 [two]='et cetera' )"

+    Hashes also have a succinct format which can be used instead.
+It drops the parentheses and brackets:

+        "zero=0 one=1 two='et cetera'"

+    Notice that quotes are still needed around it as a whole, since it is a string.

 4.  **arrays and hashes may be passed by variable name as well**